sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 Invokes a Glue42 method synchronously.

 *Note that invoking this method will block VBA execution until the method invocation completes.
-As VBA code runs in a single thread, it isn't possible to synchronously invoke methods registered by the same VBA application.*
+As VBA code runs in a single thread, it isn't possible to synchronously invoke methods registered by the same VBA app.*

 *Signature:*